The Winding Stair and Other Poems: "Byzantium"

+"A Dialogue of Self and Soul"

-The indecisive questions posed in "Sailing to Byzantium" are answered in "A Dialogue" where Yeats chose reincarnation rather than resting in eternity.
-Yeats reflects upon the paradoxical reality of life whereby he uses two figures, 'Self' and 'Soul' to represent his opposed attitudes towards life and death.
-"A Dialogue" opens with 'Soul' climbing up the 'winding ancient stair' which portrays the progression through life and the descent to non-existence.
+The indecisive questions posed in "Sailing to Byzantium" are answered in "A Dialogue of Self and Soul" where Yeats chose reincarnation rather than resting in eternity.
+Yeats reflects upon the paradoxical reality of life whereby he uses two figures, "Self" and "Soul" to represent his opposed attitudes towards life and death.
+"A Dialogue" opens with "Soul" climbing up the "winding ancient stair" which portrays the progression through life and the descent to non-existence.
 Yeats's view of heaven and religion is quite different at this point as he became more intrigued by Buddhist thought which can be seen throughout this poem in particular.
-Very different to his previous interpretation in The Tower, he now portrays the kind of afterlife he sought in "Sailing to Byzantium" as a dark and 'breathless' eternity.
-Self is given the final word, which includes an affirmation of temporal life, a preparedness to 'live it all again'.
+Very different to his previous interpretation in The Tower, he now portrays the kind of afterlife he sought in "Sailing to Byzantium" as a dark and "breathless" eternity.
+Self is given the final word, which includes an affirmation of temporal life, a preparedness to "live it all again".